EranMani/Glitch-Garden/Assets/ReadMe.txt

+05/05/21
+- Master branch
+* Added new defenders to the list - gnome and gravestone
+* Defenders projectile now hit and destory objects with the Attacker script attached
+* Added new projectile named Zucchini
+* Defenders animation is switching between idle and attack once an Attacker is in their line of sight
+* Defenders attack animation has an animation event which instantiate the projectils

 04/05/21
 - Master branch
 * Added the ability to use the stars to buy defenders or to receive them from the trophy object